 Student Complaint Procedure

-- If there is no resolution, the student should discuss the matter with the appropriate first level supervisor or administrator both verbally and in writing.
+• If there is no resolution, the student should discuss the matter with the appropriate first level supervisor or administrator both verbally and in writing.
 The written statement should include a narrative of the situation and the individual with whom the discussion took place.
-If no resolution is reached, the student may then present a written complaint to the appropriate vice president or the athletic director.
+If no resolution is reached, the student may then present a written complaint to the appropriate vice president.

 • If reconciliation has not been achieved, the student may then schedule an appointment with the Provost, after submitting a written complaint to him/her.

 • If after meeting with the Provost, the complaint is not reconciled, then the student may schedule an appointment with the President of the College.